lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 The functions checkUserExists() and checkPostExists() are called to determine whether or not a specific post or user are contained within the JSON object 'users' or 'posts' arrays.

-Lastly, all users, regardless of login status, are able to refresh the current post feed:
+Lastly, all users, regardless of login status, are able to refresh the current post feed upon button click to 'Refresh Post Feed', initiating a GET request to /posts.

 The post feed content is updated upon submission of a new /createpost POST request.

--- formatting html dynamically in get request through fetch (iterating through loops and creating/populating new html divs) -- modal structure
-  -- bootstrap styling
-    -- handles mobile support

--- cloud deployment via heroku

-** when testing done: what test cases were addressed (eg what form inputs were not allowed + why)
+Within the app, new HTML content is dynamically formatted via the fetch API when GET requests are initiated.
+A for loop is used to iterate through applicable JSON content, creating a new HTML <div> and filling content where applicable.
+The Bootstrap-supported modal structure is used to render HTML content upon button click.

+The presented WebForum app further supports mobile compatability; all content and navigation are responsive to device width.

+Lastly, the WebForum app is deployed to Heroku cloud deployment service.